Kevin Hassett says Fed researchers should be ‘disciplined’ over report that Americans are paying tariffs

 However, that’s not entirely true.
 In assessing the tariff burdens, the authors calculate average duty rates over various periods of time.
 They define that as “the total monthly tariff revenue divided by the total value of imports in the month,” meaning import volume is taken into consideration.
 Specifically, they looked at how “global supply chains shifted in response to the higher tariffs.”

+“All 12 Reserve Banks have independent research departments that are always studying the economy,” Kashkari said.
+“That is how we’re trying to get better and learn.”

-Like Fed officials who vote on interest-rate decisions, researchers at the 12 regional banks and Board of Governors go to great lengths to establish independence from outside political actors.
+Like Fed officials who vote on interest-rate decisions, Fed researchers go to great lengths to establish independence from outside political actors.
 The research they produce helps officials make more informed decisions by having a clearer sense of the state of the economy now and in the future.
 The researchers, however, do not make policy recommendations.

 Hassett had been a top contender to replace Fed Chair Jerome Powell, whose term at the helm of the central bank expires in May.
 However, Trump announced last month that he had nominated former Fed Governor Kevin Warsh for the position, which requires Senate confirmation.